kamilcal/LetsEat/README.md

 ## General info

-LetsEat is a restaurant reservation app created with Swift and Xcode.
+This is an iOS app used to find restaurants based in either a map location or a given city and cuisine.

 This app has been created: